-Beyond talking with members of African communities in Israel/Palestine, other meetings explored the relevance of an 'Apartheid analogy' to this conflict, examined the growth of Boycott, Divestment, and Sanctions (BDS) initiatives, and gave delegates a wealth of experience on issues facing marginalized groups in Israel/Palestine, including African communities, Palestinian citizens of Israel, and Mizrahi Jews.
+Beyond talking with members of African communities in Israel/Palestine, other meetings explored the relevance of an 'Apartheid analogy' to this conflict, examined the growth of BDS initiatives, and gave delegates a wealth of experience on issues facing marginalized groups in Israel/Palestine, including African communities, Palestinian citizens of Israel, and Mizrahi Jews.
 Meetings also focused on the connections between nonviolent resistance movements in Palestine and Civil Rights struggles in America.
 Several delegation participants who had grown up in the US during Jim Crow were struck by the many similarities they discovered between that system and the Israeli system of control.
 During one particularly fertile meeting, Sami Awad, the Director of Holy Land Trust, said that the IFPB group was one of the most important groups he had hosted all year.
-Several other IFPB partners and allies in Israel/Palestine have likewise attested to the importance of the delegation and are encouraging IFPB to send more.